 Cut-leaved Toothwort is a native perennial forb growing 8 to 16 inches high on an erect unbranched stem.

 The leaves are both basal and stem and both look similar.
 The basal leaves rise on stalks directly from the rhizome.
 The leaf is 3-parted, each leaflet without a stalk.
-The terminal leaflet is oblong to lanceolate to linear in shape with toothy margins or it can be 3-lobed which can deceive you into thinking it is a 5-parted leaf.
+The terminal leaflet is oblong to lanceolate to linear in shape with toothy margins or it can be 3-lobed which can deceive you into thinking it is a 5-parted leaf - hence the alternate common name of "Five-parted Toothwort".
 Lateral leaflets are similar but smaller.
 Basal leaves usually form right after flowering time.
 The stem leaves (usually 2 or 3) are of similar design to the basal leaves, are stalked, but usually appear in a whorl or opposite each other if only two, near the top of the stem.
 Leaf stalks, the main stem and the flower stalks usually will have some fine hair.

 The inflorescence is a terminal raceme, rather loosely organized of stalked flowers, without bracts.
-The raceme elongates as flowers open.
+The raceme elongates as flowers open, typical of Mustard family plants.

 Habitat: Cut-leaved Toothwort grows from a horizontal segmented rhizome which spreads producing colonies of plants.
 It can also re-seed.
 It requires moderate moisture levels, rich soils such as in woods, woodland edges.
 Full to partial sun is needed up to flowering, then partial to full shade for the summer.
 Located in the Woodland Garden in many places.

-Comparisons: Cut-leaved Toothwort has similar appearing flowers to C. dentaria, the Two-leaved Toothwort but on that species the leaflets are lobed with coarse dentations not deeply cut into palmate divisions and the stem leaves are only 2 appearing opposite each other.
+Comparisons Cut-leaved Toothwort has similar appearing flowers to C. diphylla, the Two-leaved Toothwort but on that species the leaflets are lobed with coarse dentations not deeply cut into palmate divisions and the stem leaves are only 2 appearing opposite each other.
 It usually does not set seed in the silique and the rhizome is unsegmented.

 Above: 1st & 2nd photos - Six stamens are in pairs with one pair shorter than the other two.
 The yellow-green stigma has a globose tip.
 3rd photo - The 4 light green oblong sepals have obtuse tips and are much shorter than the petals.

 Below: 1st photo - Buds of late April.
 Note the long stalks on the stem leaves.
-2dn & 3rd photos - Pairs of 3-parted leaves.
+2nd and 3rd photos - Pairs of 3-parted leaves.
 Each leaflet stalkless and each leaflet can be 3-lobed as seen here, most lobes with marginal dentations.

 Notes: Cut-leaved Toothwort is not indigenous to the Garden but native to the area.
 Eloise Butler's records show that she obtained plants of this species on April 28, 1912 from a "Mrs. Commons' " farm in Minnetonka, MN.
+She added plants in April 1925 from Medicine Lake.
 Martha Crone planted specimens in 1933 on May 15th.
 It is native to the Minnesota woods of the SE, the Metro central and partially in the NE.
 The plant has an extensive range in the U.S., covering the entire eastern 2/3rds as far west as the Dakotas down to Texas.
 It is known in Canada in Ontario, Quebec and New Brunswick.

 The other variety of Toothwort in the Garden is the Two-leaved Toothwort, Cardamine diphylla, which is not native to Minnesota.
 There are 6 native species of Cardamine found in Minnesota: C. bulbosa, Spring cress; C. concatenata, Cut-leaved Toothwort; C. impatiens, Narrowleaf Bittercress; C. parviflora, Small-flowered Bittercress; C. pensylvanica, Pennsylvania Bittercress; and C. pratensis, Cuckoo Flower.
 Some sources include C. diphylla but the U of M reports there are no collected specimens.
 C. pensylvanica is also found in the Garden.